SciTools/iris/docs/iris/src/whitepapers/um_files_loading.rst

 field (i.e. "LBTIM.IB=2", see above :ref:`um_time_metadata`), then the
 second-to-last digit of LBTIM, aka "LBTIM.IA" may also be non-zero, in which case this indicates the aggregation time-interval.
-In that case, the :data:`iris.coords.CellMethod.intervals` is also set to this many hours.
+In that case, the cell-method :attr:`~iris.coords.CellMethod.intervals` attribute is also set to this many hours.

 For example:
     >>> # Show stats metadata in a test PP field.